 - Open the “Script Label” panel in InDesign (Window > Utilities > Script Label).

-- Paste your Acrobat script into the Script Label panel.
-So now it should look like this InDesign screenshot:
+- The Script Label panel should now look like this InDesign screenshot:

 Once that is done and the form is complete in InDesign, run FormMaker in InDesign, export to interactive PDF as usual, and run FormMaker again in Acrobat.